 Section 12.04 LAYOFFS.
-"Layoff" shall be defined as the Employer's decision to deny all paid work to an employee or group of employees for two (2) weeks or more, and not a change in schedule or reduction in hours.
+"Layoff" shall be defined as the Employer's decision to separate an employee from his/her position for a lack of funds or lack of work for two (2) weeks or more, and not a change in schedule or reduction in hours.
 In the event the Employer finds it necessary to lay off employees, it shall notify the Union and the laid-off employee in writing at least two (2) weeks in advance, or provide pay in lieu of notice, unless the Employer can establish that it could not reasonably provide such notice.
 Layoffs in any classification or department shall be carried out in inverse order of seniority with the Employer with the least senior employee in the affected department being the first laid off.

 Section 12.05 BUMPING RIGHTS.
-Employees who have accrued two (2) years or more of seniority and are laid-off shall have the right to "bump" less senior employees in the same job grade, or in a job grade with a lower starting wage than their former job grade, provided they provide the Director of Human Resources written notice of their intention to exercise this right and that they have the necessary ability and qualifications to perform the job of the less senior employee.
+Employees who have accrued two (2) years or more of seniority and are laid-off shall have the right to "bump" less senior employees in the same job grade, or in a job grade with a lower starting wage than their former job grade, provided they provide the Senior Director of Administration written notice of their intention to exercise this right and that they have the necessary ability and qualifications to perform the job of the less senior employee.
 "Bump" is defined as the right of a laid-off employee to claim the position of an employee based on seniority.
 The Employer must agree the more senior employee has the necessary ability and qualifications to perform the job of the less senior employee and will provide the Union with not less than seven (7) calendar days advance notice of the date Employer intends to implement employee's exercise of bumping rights as requested.
 Without objection within that time, the Union will also have agreed to the bump as requested.
-Regular full-time employees who are laid-off may bump any other regular employees.
+Regular full-time employees who are laid-off may bump any other regular employee.
 Regular part-time employees who are laid-off may only bump other regular part-time employees.
 Employees who exercise their bumping rights in accordance with this section shall have no increase or decrease in their wage as a result of bumping.